 - See 70% of families able to send their children to school.

-- A new Child Rights Law was introduced by the Myanmar Government in July 2019, including the key change to raise the age of the child in Myanmar from 16 to 18.
-KWEG has been involved in collective advocacy with other NGOs, encouraging the government to make this change in line with international Child Rights,
+- A new Child Rights Law was introduced by the Myanmar Government in July 2019, which included the key change to raise the age of the child in Myanmar from 16 to 18.
+Our partner has been involved in collective advocacy with other NGOs, encouraging the government to make this change in line with international Child Rights,

 - 25 Child Champions (21 female) were trained in positive discipline by our partner.
-The Child Champions shared their new knowledge back in their 7 villages,
+The Child Champions shared their new knowledge with 357 participants (279 females),